kaiomagalhaes/blog/en/the-art-of-delivering-products.md

 2. No, but I can get people to invest.
 3. Not yet, but it is going to be worked out as soon as we have the product to show to some potential clients

 Not good ones as you may notice.
-So now let's see how we should approach a product in order to have it delivered.
+In the next part of the post I'm going to show how to start and deliver a product.

 #### MVP